 - Adhere to all Department, University, Northern Athletics Collegiate Conference, and NCAA rules and regulations;

 - Assist in player development;

 - Assist the Head Coach with all game day responsibilities, which includes field maintenance

 - Performs other work related duties as assigned.

 EDUCATION, EXPERIENCE, and SKILLS REQUIRED:

-To apply please submit a cover letter, resume and the names, addresses and telephone numbers of three references to email@example.com.
-Please use ‘Residence Hall Director’ in the subject line of email.
+To apply, please submit a cover letter, resume, and name, address and telephone number of three references to email@example.com.
+Please use “Residence Hall Director and Assistant Women’s Hockey Coach” in the subject line of the email.

 Transforming lives through academic excellence, innovation and leadership.
 Marian University is a community committed to learning, dedicated to service and social justice, and joined together by spiritual traditions.

 Any offer of employment will be contingent upon the receipt of criminal background and reference check information; and the determination that the candidate remains eligible and suitable for employment.